uditkarode/diamond/README.md

 # diamond
 ☁️ Easily host reasonably contained applications with sane limits.

 Diamond is an alternative for when you can't or don't want to use Docker/Podman.
-It allows you to make management of hosted services easy and allows you to "contain" them to some extent.
+It makes management of hosted services easier and allows you to "contain" them to some extent.

 Here are the steps it takes for this -- let's assume you want to host a service called `foo`.
 Diamond will: